cheminfo/eln-docs/docs/30_structural_analysis/mass/60_peptide-and-nucleotide/README.md

 H-1Me, H-1Ph,
 ```

 The first line will define 6 possible molecular formula.
 The second line means remove an hydrogen followed by adding a Me or Ph.
-Please note the ending comma that means that there be also no modification.
+Please note the ending comma, which means that there may also be no modification.

 We can then also allow many ionizations like for example `H+, Na+` and the following table will be obtained: